vppillai/h3Docs/apps/firmware_update/readme.md

 # Firmware Update project

 The ATWINC1500 and ATWINC3400 WiFi devices require firmware to be loaded into flash memorY.
-The ATWINC1500 and ATWINC3400 devices are preloaded with the firmeare, however IT would be useful to update the latest firmware to take advantage of fixes and new features.
+The ATWINC1500 and ATWINC3400 devices are preloaded with the firmware, however IT would be useful to update the latest firmware to take advantage of fixes and new features.

 ## Hardware setup